 A Working Group, comprised of members of the Gambier Island community, is established to meet and work with Islands Trust planning staff to develop an engagement and communications plan for the bylaw review and to assist with future engagement activities/events.
 If you are interested in joining the Working Group or would like more information contact firstname.lastname@example.org.

-Once drafted, the Gambier Island OCP and LUP Targeted Review Communication and Public Engagement Plan will incorporate the format and essential elements modeled after the International Association for Public Participation (IAP2) best practices for public engagement.
-In addition, the Engagement Plan intends to comply with statutory requirements set forth in the Local Government Act, and the Island Trust Policy Statement on open, consultative and meaningful public participation process.
-Take a look at the Public Engagement Framework as it will support the development of the engagement plan.
-The Framework is available here.
+The Gambier Island OCP and LUP Targeted Review Communication and Public Engagement Plan incorporates the format and essential elements modeled after the International Association for Public Participation (IAP2) best practices for public engagement.
+In addition, the Engagement Plan complies with statutory requirements set forth in the Local Government Act, and the Island Trust Policy Statement on open, consultative and meaningful public participation process.
+Take a look at the Public Engagement Framework which supports the newly developed Public Engagement Plan.

 Discussion papers on the targeted areas of review